rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-The even-a's DT uses ε as its discriminator because membership of the access sequence alone distinguishes all states.
+The even-a's DT uses $$ \varepsilon $$ as its discriminator because membership of the access sequence alone distinguishes all states.
 Most targets produce non-empty discriminators; we will see this concretely in the Counterexample Decomposition section and in the full worklist walkthrough.